OriBenNun/Oversight_UI_Toolkit_Test/README.md

 ### 8/5/2026:

 1700:
 Resumed working on the project.
-Started reading the generated code.
+Started reading the generated code from top to bottom (model to UI).
 So far it seems good: we have a single MonoBehaviour (TreeViewController) to control the UI during runtime and coordinate user input events, while the rest of the code is plain C# and UXML/USS.

 Another tradeoff I just realized (and confirmed with Claude) is that we are basically guaranteed to have cache misses every time we traverse the tree, since each TreeNode is a seperate heap allocation.